SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 7.
 No person may receive remuneration in any form from the Council as a result of being a member or of performing duties as a member acting on a committee of the Council.

 SECTION 8.
 Liaison Delegates.
-The category “Liaison Delegates” is established for the specific purpose of providing official Council recognition of certain organizations which are involved in dog obedience activities.
+The category “Liaison Delegates” is established for the specific purpose of providing official Council recognition of certain organization which are involved in dog obedience activities.
 Liaison delegates shall enjoy no voting privileges in Council affairs and specific rules of qualification and rights of liaison delegates shall be provided for in the Standing Rules of the Council.

 Officers, Board of Directors